 Drug rehab support area:

-The first step in treatment, medical detox from cocaine marks a crucial turning point in your addiction recovery journey.
+The first step in treatment, medical detox marks a crucial turning point in your addiction recovery journey.
 The next leg of the road is longer, aimed at healing holistic health, internalizing your coping mechanisms, and rebuilding the aspects of your life that substance abuse broke down.

 In practice, this means therapy, reflection, and rehabilitation.
 It isn’t easy, but by detoxing safely, you can win stable ground to stand on as you face the next step towards an authentic, healthy life.